con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > yang dag sangs rgyas lam rig pa/ /
 >> 	rig pa] NyiGyu; rig mchog VM

-Fragrant with flowers of bodhi's branches,
+Infused with scent from bloom on bodhi's branches,
-An ocean of *thathāgata* qualities,
+An ocean of *thathāgata* virtues,
-Knowing the journey of the eightfold path,
+With knowledge of the eightfold path's true way,
-Knowing the path of true and perfect buddhas, (128)
+With knowledge of the path of perfect buddhas, (128)

 * 128a, *āmoda.
 The Kangyur translation interprets moda (or āmoda) as 'joy' rather than 'fragrance'.
 VV also appears to go in this direction: *āmodo harṣaś cittasya bhavatīti*.